 Macquarie believes that whilst the regulatory structure is sound in principle, there are areas where the legislation, regime structure and administration have resulted in less than fully effective operation of the regime.
-MCT considers that it would be dangerous to envisage any relaxation in the existing framework and that indeed there are powerful arguments for a stronger and more streamlined approach.

-One of the best features of the current legislation is that it is flexible and therefore forward-looking.
+MCT considers that it would be dangerous to envisage any relaxation in the existing framework and that indeed there are powerful arguments for a stronger and more streamlined approach in the market context that will unfold over the next three to five years.
+After three years of operation the regime has had only a small impact on the level of competition in the key markets; to wind back the regime at this time would only act to crystallise the status quo.
+One of the best features of the current legislation is that it is flexible and, therefore, forward-looking.
 The Australian framework envisages that Telecommunications should be a highly innovative and dynamic industry and legislators cannot easily determine future needs today.
 This is particularly relevant to the developing convergent markets where the interaction and overlap of telecommunications and broadcast services will require a regime that can adapt to the inherent complexities of regulating such a market.
-Indeed the flexibility of the access regime could provide a sound model for many other industries with bottleneck issues such as transport and energy.
+Additional bottlenecks are likely to appear as the demand on new technology increases.
+A current example of an emerging bottleneck is the delay being experienced by operators trying to access wholesale DSL services and the ULL in general.
+Future bottlenecks are likely to emerge in Internet access services where there is already an ACCC sanctioned cartel of four service providers operating.

-As a general rule however the 1997 Competition Regime relies on "ex-post" regulation.
+As a general rule, however, the 1997 Competition Regime relies on "ex-post" regulation.
 That is, it operates to resolve disputes or moderate behaviour after the matter has arisen and for this reason should be seen as inherently light-handed regulation.
 This is evident in the access regime in Part XIC of the TPA which empowers the ACCC to intervene in the event that an access seeker and an access provider are not able to reach agreement and in the provisions of Part XIB of the TPA which entitles the ACCC to intervene by issuing a competition notice where anti-competitive conduct has taken place.